High Bandwidth Memory: Interface

 Cut through a graphics card that uses High Bandwidth Memory.
 See through-silicon vias (TSV).

-The HBM DRAM is tightly coupled to the host compute die with a distributed interface.
+The HBM DRAM is tightly coupled to the host processor die with a distributed interface.
 The interface is divided into independent channels.
 The channels are completely independent of one another and are not necessarily synchronous to each other.
-The HBM DRAM uses a wide-interface architecture to achieve high-speed, low-power operation.
-The HBM DRAM uses a 500 MHz differential clock CK_t / CK_c (where the suffix "_t" denotes the "true", or "positive", component of the differential pair, and "_c" stands for the "complementary" one).
-Commands are registered at the rising edge of CK_t, CK_c.
-Each channel interface maintains a 128bit data bus operating at double data rate (DDR).
-HBM supports transfer rates of 1 GT/s per pin (transferring 1 bit), yielding an overall package bandwidth of 128 GB/s.
+HBM DRAM uses a wide-interface architecture to achieve high-speed, low-power operation.
+HBM1 DRAM used a 500 MHz differential clock CK_t / CK_c (where the suffix "_t" denotes the "true", or "positive", component of the differential pair, and "_c" stands for the "complementary" one).
+Commands are registered at the rising edges of CK_t and CK_c.
+Each channel interface maintained a 128bit data bus operating at this double data rate (DDR).
+HBM1 supported transfer rates of 1 GT/s per pin (transferring 1 bit), yielding an overall package bandwidth of 128 GB/s.

 HBM2

-The second generation of High Bandwidth Memory, HBM2, also specifies up to eight dies per stack and doubles pin transfer rates up to 2 GT/s.
-Retaining 1024bit wide access, HBM2 is able to reach 256 GB/s memory bandwidth per package.
-The HBM2 spec allows up to 8 GB per package.
-HBM2 is predicted to be especially useful for performance-sensitive consumer applications such as virtual reality.
+The second generation of High Bandwidth Memory, HBM2, also specified up to eight dies per stack and doubled pin transfer rates up to 2 GT/s.
+Retaining 1024bit wide access, HBM2 was able to reach 256 GB/s memory bandwidth per package.
+The HBM2 spec allowed up to 8 GB per package.
+HBM2 was predicted to be especially useful for performance-sensitive consumer applications such as virtual reality.

 On January 19, 2016, Samsung announced early mass production of HBM2, at up to 8 GB per stack.
 SK Hynix also announced availability of 4 GB stacks in August 2016.